-What makes it even stranger is that that’s what Oslo encourages you to do.
+What makes it stranger yet is that's what Oslo wants you to do.

-The woods in question are the Ekeberg, which overlook the city of Oslo and its fjord.
-This spot in particular, the inspiration for Edvard Munch’s The Scream.
+The forest in Ekeberg Park overlooks the city of Oslo and its fjord.
+This spot in particular, the inspiration for Edvard Munch's The Scream.

 There aren't many paintings in the world that have sunk themselves so deep into our thinking that they symbolise a single emotion (and earn themselves an emoji.)
 But something in the melting terror of that face found a truth that crossed cultural barriers for thousands into millions across the globe.